proPianist1124/minibrain_v1/README.md

 ## Todo
-1. Rewrite codebase to sveltekit
+1. Better image viewing in custom files page
+2. Color dot for folder color
-2. Add `upload` to top of folder instead to provide better UX
+3. Add `upload` to top of folder instead to provide better UX

 # MiniBrain CDN
 > **We suggest using [Pinggy](https://pinggy.io) to host your MiniBrain Instance**